va-big-data-genomics/trellis-mvp-terraform/README.md

 terraform destroy --var-file=my.tfvars
 ```

-## F. Add Cloud Functions Developer to Cloud Build service account
+## G. Add Cloud Functions Developer to Cloud Build service account
 Instructions here: https://cloud.google.com/cloud-build/docs/deploying-builds/deploy-functions

-## G. Navigate to the Cloud Build console and activate all triggers.
+## H. Navigate to the Cloud Build console and activate all triggers.
 In order to deploy all serverless functions managed by Cloud Build triggers, you'll have to manually activate them the first time.